tembo-io/website/README.md

 ### Recommended Workflow

 -   Checkout new branch
--   `npm dev`
+-   `npm run dev`
     -   commits locally... looking at site in browser
     -   push to remote each commit (opened draft PR)
 -   Ready to go?
     -   Review preview environment
-    -   Squash and merge and get approval from Darren/Samay
+    -   Squash and merge and get approval from @DarrenBaldwin07 or anyone in [CODEOWNERS](https://github.com/tembo-io/website/blob/main/CODEOWNERS)

 ## Writing a blog post ✍️